awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-clb.md

 ![\[Classic Load Balancer settings for health check\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-config-elb-healthcheck.png)

 **Note**
 The Elastic Load Balancing health check doesn't affect the health check behavior of an environment's Auto Scaling group\.
 Instances that fail an Elastic Load Balancing health check are not automatically replaced by Amazon EC2 Auto Scaling unless you manually configure Amazon EC2 Auto Scaling to do so\.
-See [Auto Scaling Health Check Setting](environmentconfig-autoscaling-healthchecktype.md) for details\.
+See [Auto Scaling health check setting](environmentconfig-autoscaling-healthchecktype.md) for details\.

-For more information about health checks and how they influence your environment's overall health, see [Basic Health Reporting](using-features.healthstatus.md)\.
+For more information about health checks and how they influence your environment's overall health, see [Basic health reporting](using-features.healthstatus.md)\.

-## Configuring a Classic Load Balancer Using the EB CLI<a name="environments-cfg-clb-ebcli"></a>
+## Configuring a Classic Load Balancer using the EB CLI<a name="environments-cfg-clb-ebcli"></a>

 The EB CLI prompts you to choose a load balancer type when you run [eb create](eb3-create.md)\.